awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-repository.md

    + An optional comment about the CodeCommit repository \(with the `--repository-description` option\)\.
    + An optional key\-value pair or pairs to use as tags for the CodeCommit repository \(with the `--tags` option\)\.

-   For example, to create a CodeCommit repository named `MyDemoRepo` with the description `"My demonstration repository"` and a tag with a key named *Team* with the value of *Saanvi*:
+   For example, to create a CodeCommit repository named `MyDemoRepo` with the description `"My demonstration repository"` and a tag with a key named *Team* with the value of *Saanvi*, use this command\.

    ```
    aws codecommit create-repository --repository-name MyDemoRepo --repository-description "My demonstration repository" --tags Team=Saanvi